 - Avoid unnecessary garbage collection: After calling the Dispose method, you should call the

-- Handle multiple calls to Dispose: Your implementation of Dispose method should be able to handle being called multiple times without causing any issues.
-You make sure that the Subsequent calls to Dispose after the first one can simply return immediately.
+- Handle multiple calls to Dispose: Your Dispose method implementation should be able to handle being called multiple times without causing any issues.
+Subsequent calls to Dispose after the first one can simply return immediately.

 Finalize method rules in C#

-The following are a few rules that you should follow when using the finalize() method in C#:
+Here are some rules that you should follow while using the finalize()

-- Do not call finalize directly: The finalize method should not be called directly because it will be called automatically by the garbage collector.
+- Do not call finalize directly: The finalize method should not be called directly because it is automatically called by the garbage collector.

-- Avoid using finalize: You should avoid using finalize whenever possible because it is slower than the dispose method and should only be used as a last resort when an object holds onto unmanaged resources and does not implement the IDisposable interface.
+- Avoid using finalize: You should avoid using finalize whenever possible.
+It is slower than the dispose method and should only be used as a last resort when an object holds on to unmanaged resources and does not implement the

-- Do not throw exceptions in finalize: You should not throw exceptions from the finalize method because the garbage collector does not catch exceptions that are thrown from finalize.
+interface. - Do not throw exceptions in finalize: You should not throw exceptions from the finalize method because the garbage collector does not catch such exceptions.
 If an exception is thrown, it might terminate the process.

 Here are some common questions and answers about dispose